 If you are looking for an exciting bucket list activity to add to your list; The Mad Hatter’s Afternoon Tea at the Sanderson in London is just the thing!
 Why?
-The UK is known for their love of tea, experience the local love in a charming setting!
+The UK is known for its love of tea, experience the local love in a charming setting!
 As soon as you step into the hotel, you feel as though you are in an enchanting garden.

 Once your tea is served, start on the delightful treats.
 Starting on the bottom tier, I loved the White Rabbit cucumber and cream cheese sandwich.
 The next tier was filled with heavenly sweets.
 I could not get enough of the Queen of Hearts rose and strawberry Jammy Dodger.
 To top it off there was the cutest chocolate and raspberry Blue Caterpillar and even Alice’s exotic fruits ‘Drink Me’ potion.
-Total cost for two $150.
+The total cost for two is $150.

 This is an experience you will not forget.
 Do not be late for this very important date!